imrun10/Pong-Game-8086-ASM/README.md

 ## Description

-This is a simple implementation of the classic Pong game using 8086 Assembly For my Microprocessor class project.
+This is a simple implementation of the classic Pong game using 8086 Assembly for the Microprocessors (CMPE 475) class project at AUBH in Spring 2024.
 The game involves two paddles and a ball, and the goal is to bounce the ball off the paddles and prevent it from going past your paddle.
 The game is played in a two-player mode, where each player controls a paddle using w and s for P1 and O and L for P2.

 ## Installation